Dr. Clint Rissmann

 Adjunct Senior Fellow, Waterways Centre for Freshwater Management

 Prior to founding Land and Water Science, Clint has worked in the research and Regional Council science sector.
 Clint has over 15 years’ experience in the geothermal, greenhouse gas and water quality industries.
 His work includes delivering national and international assessments for geothermal exploration and resource assessment, landfill gas dynamics and environmental forensics including site and regional scale water quality assessments.
 He is also the leading proponent of the Physiographic Approach to understanding spatial variation in water quality outcomes, which is based upon an integrated understanding of the relationships between soil, geology, hydrology and biogeochemistry.
 Clint is a Senior Adjunct Fellow at the Waterways Center for Freshwater Management and a Project Scientist with the National Science Challenge.
 He is actively involved in supervising postgraduate students and is passionate about data-led scientific inquiry.

 Ruby creates the unique visual figures for Land and Water Science projects.
 She has a Graduate Diploma in Visual Media and a Bachelor of Screen Arts (Animation).
 Her work at Land and Water Science has enabled her to explore scientific figure design and problem solve how to effectively communicate the science to a broad audience through a visual medium.
-Ruby enjoys learning about the science behind the figures she makes as understanding it herself will help aid the graphic design process.
+Ruby enjoys learning about the science behind the figures she makes and what they're for.
 The most exciting part is having a distinctive overall style for the figures which will make them truly unique to Land and Water Science.

 Dr. Mark Harvey